github/docs/content/codespaces/developing-in-codespaces/codespaces-lifecycle.md

 ## Creating a codespace

 When you want to work on a project, you can choose to create a new codespace or open an existing codespace.
-You might want to create a new codespace from a branch of your project each time you develop in {% data variables.product.prodname_github_codespaces %} or keep a long-running codespace for a feature.
-For more information, see "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace)."
+You might want to create a new codespace from a branch of your repository each time you develop in {% data variables.product.prodname_github_codespaces %} or keep a long-running codespace for a feature. {% data reusables.codespaces.starting-new-project-template %} For more information, see "[Creating a codespace for a repository](/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository)" and "[Creating a codespace from a template](/codespaces/developing-in-codespaces/creating-a-codespace-from-a-template)."

 {% data reusables.codespaces.max-number-codespaces %} Similarly, if you reach the maximum number of active codespaces and you try to start another, you are prompted to stop one of your active codespaces.